rebelsky/sams-assorted-musings-reflections/joe-rosenfield.md

 what else do you know about him?

 Okay, I'll admit that I don't know a huge amount.
 I do, however, know that someone [1] is writing a biography.
-And I do probably know more than most of my readers.
+I may know more than some of my readers.
 So let's take a look.

 It's obvious that Rosenfield donated a lot of money to Grinnell.
 You don't get usually get your name on the side of a building without